Communes of France: Allocation of government money

 In exchange for the creation of a community, the government allocates money to them based on their population, thus providing an incentive for communes to team up and form communities.
 Communities of communes are given the least money per inhabitant, whereas urban communities are given the most money per inhabitant, thus pushing communes to form more integrated communities where they have fewer powers, which they might otherwise have been loath to do if it were not for government money.

 The Chevènement law has been extremely successful in the sense that a majority of French communes now have joined the new intercommunal structures.
 On 1 January 2007, there were 2,573 such communities in metropolitan France (including five syndicats d'agglomération nouvelle, a category currently being phased out), made up of 33,327 communes (91.1 percent of all the communes of metropolitan France), and 52.86 million inhabitants, i.e., 86.7 percent of the population of metropolitan France.

-These impressive results however may hide a murkier reality.
-In rural areas, many communes have entered a community of communes only to benefit from government funds.
-Often the local syndicate has been turned officially into a community of communes, the new community of communes in fact managing only the services previously managed by the syndicate, contrary to the spirit of the law which has established the new intercommunal structures to carry out a much broader range of activities than that undertaken by the old syndicates.
-Some say that, should government money transfers be stopped, many of these communities of communes would revert to their former status of syndicate, or simply completely disappear in places where there were no syndicates prior to the law.